 - Cities as sites of contested imaginations of the state.
 We will discuss how cities express state personality or identity, including ideas about pre-colonial city states and their incorporation into modern cities; the often uncomfortable ways in which colonial architectural and planning legacies shape existing cities; experiments in starting new post-colonial cities from scratch; and predictions of the continent’s future cities.

 - Cities as sites of intense and often conflictual state-society relations.
 We will explore the tensions between bureaucracy and informality; the effects of economic liberalisation on city shapes and life; the uses of fiction, music and dance to express engage political themes; and the origins and outcomes of popular protest.

 The module draws on work from a variety of disciplines including archaeology, architecture, geography, urban studies, anthropology, development studies and political sociology.
 This means students will be approaching a broad range of literature and encountering a variety of research methods.

 Objectives and learning outcomes of the module

 On successful completion of this module a student will be able to:

 - Understand a range of historical, theoretical and empirical themes that have shaped political life in African cities since independence.

-- Applied some of this understanding to a study of at least one African city (chosen and developed by the student).
+- Apply some of this understanding to a study of at least one African city (chosen and developed by the student).

-- Developed critical analytic and communication skills in running class discussions, presenting complex arguments orally and in writing.
+- Develop critical analytic and communication skills in running class discussions, presenting complex arguments orally and in writing.